Are you stuck with wondering how to increase the conversion rate of your dropshipping store?

 - 95% of people have watched an explainer video to learn more about a product or service.

-If you want to learn more about how videos can boost your conversion rates, then I suggest reading Dropshipping: 10 Reasons Why You Need Video Marketing (2020) written by me!
+If you want to learn more about how videos can boost your conversion rate, I suggest reading 10 Reasons Why You Need Video Marketing While Dropshipping written by me!

 3) Offer free shipping

-Having free shipping on your dropshipping store is another great way to increase your conversion rates.
+Having free shipping on your dropshipping store is another great way to increase your conversion rate.

 Just take a look at these case studies: